ARD92/ard92.github.io/_posts/2022-10-7-JCNR-in-L3-mode.md

 4. cRPD errors due to license failure

+    a.
 If license failures occur, then cRPD would not start at all.
 This can be identified by looking at docker logs for cRPD
         - find crpd running on node
             ```
             kubectl get pods -A -o wide | grep crpd
             ```
     b. login to the node
     c. find the crpd container id
         ```